d-mcsorley/Gallus/Readme.md

 Read
 ----

-For when mapping is too complex for whatever reason Gallus provides a __Read__ method that executes your query sql but bypasses the mapping and returns an IDataReader to allow you to manually map your object.
+For when mapping is too complex for whatever reason Gallus provides a __Read__ method that executes your query SQL but bypasses the mapping and returns an IDataReader to allow you to manually map your object.

 ```csharp
 IDataReader reader = connection.Read("SELECT * FROM....");